nobitagit/blog/_posts/2019-4-6-Yarn-Npm-Faster.md

 }
 ```

+Running `npmi` on the root of any node project will add the `.metadata_never_index` file automatically, just before installing the dependencies.
 Finally it may be useful to just do the same for all existing projects on our file system.

 ```sh